When I want to make potent, really healthy edibles or topicals, this cannabis coconut oil is my go-to infusion.

 - If your oil ever begins to smoke, remove from heat immediately and let it cool a bit before beginning the process again with your crockpot on the lowest setting.
-It'll probably still “work” but you're burning off some of the incredible compounds that evaporate at higher temperatures.
+It'll probably still “work” but you're likely burning off some of the incredible compounds that evaporate at higher temperatures.
 If you constantly find yourself overheating your oil in your crockpot or on the stove (guilty), check out the FX (it's virtually smell proof and it decarboxylates AND infuses and can be tossed in the dishwasher for easy cleanup)

-- If you don’t have a crockpot, you can make cannabis oil in a mason jar.
+- For a more smellproof DIY method, you can make cannabis oil in a mason jar.

 - You don't have to finely grind your cannabis no matter what you're cooking in (in my experience, it makes it harder to strain, leaves a bunch of plant material in that makes for a “greener” taste, and doesn't improve potency).
-However, if you're using buds, you can break them up a bit before you add them to the coconut oil.
+However, if you're using buds, you can break them up a bit before you decarboxylate.

 - You can also make cannabis infused coconut oil using hash and concentrates.

 - Have fun!
 Don’t fret over your canna-oil when it’s in the pot.
 People on the internet make this much more complicated then it has to be.
 Not me… but you know… other people on the internet.
 I was writing a cannabis cookbook and had to overthink it, but you totally don't.
 This is a simple process and it should be enjoyable, not stressful.
 Just follow the instructions above, adapt or substitute for what you have on hand and share what works in the comments below.
 We can all learn from each other.

 Thinking about making this recipe?
+Have questions?
 Already a huge fan?
-We'd love to hear what you're creating with this cannabis-infused coconut oil.
+I'd love to hear what you're creating with this cannabis-infused coconut oil.
 Let us know in the comments below!